 for table in ast.find_all(exp.Table):

-if table.name != self.schema.table_name:
+if table.name and table.name != self.schema.table_name:

 raise ValueError(f"Unauthorized table reference: {table.name}")